Table of Contents

 - Askin tumor (primitive neuroectodermal tumor of the thoracic wall)

 Symptoms of Ewing’s sarcoma

-The symptoms mainly include a pain or a swelling of a weeks or months duration.
-The pain may appear to be a trivial trauma and is commonly misinterpreted as a pain arising out an injury or a growth-related pain.
+The symptoms mainly include pain or swelling of a week’s or month’s duration.
+The pain may appear to be a trivial trauma and is commonly misinterpreted as a pain arising out of an injury or a growth-related pain.
 Often the pain is augmented by stress and persists through the night.
 Depending on the localization, the movements can be restricted.
-For example, the spinal column or the peripheral nerves are affected, the neurological failures like paralysis are more prominent.
+E.g., the spinal column or the peripheral nerves are affected, the neurological failures like paralysis are more prominent.

-In some cases, a tissue mass can be appreciated associated with other symptoms such as pain to palpation and erythema, fever, night sweats, fatigue and weight lost.
-These symptoms are present in 15 percent of all patients.
+In some cases, a tissue mass can be appreciated associated with other symptoms such as pain to palpation and erythema, fever, night sweats, fatigue, and weight loss.
+These symptoms are present in 15% of all patients.

-Radiological examinationBased on the diagnostic evidence, the radiological examination includes x-ray, CT or MRI.
-The x-ray displays images of moth-eaten pattern of bone deconstruction and typical onion-shaped periostal called the Codman triangle.
+Radiological examinationBased on the diagnostic evidence, the radiological examination includes X-ray, computed tomography (CT) or magnetic resonance imaging (MRI).
+The X-ray displays images of a moth-eaten pattern of bone deconstruction and typical onion-shaped periosteal called the Codman triangle.